Speakeasy Logo

 Using in CI/CD pipelines

 The Docker image is designed for use in CI/CD pipelines.
-Here’s an example GitHub Actions workflow:
+Here’s an example GitHub Actions workflow for validating an OpenAPI spec:

 Volume mounts and permissions